-Appendix 5: Curriculum Competency Map
+Appendix 4: Curriculum Competency Map

-Element Ia: Students demonstrate an appropriate mastery oft he discipline specific knowledge in health service psychology (e.g., developmental, biological, cognitive, affective, and social aspects of behavior, and the history of ED801 ED802 ED803 ED804 ED820 ED825 Element lb: Students demonstrate a substantial understanding of the integration of discipl ine specific knowledge of health service psychology.
-ED825 Element le: Students demonstrate knowledge and competence in research methods, quantitative analysis, and psychometrics.
-ED809 ED864 ED881 Competency 2: Communication and Interpersonal Skills Element 2a: Develop and maintain effective relationshipswith a wide range of individuals, including colleagues, communities, organizations, sors, supervisees, and those receiving professional services.
-ED833 Element 2b: Produce and comprehend oral, nonverbal, and written communications that are informative and well integrated; demonstrate a thoroughgrasporprofessional language and concepts.
-ED806 ED810 ED812 ED815 ED816 ED833 Element 2c: Demonstrate effective interpersonal skills and the ability to manage difficult communication well.
-ED833 ED833 I I accountability, lifelong learning, and concern for the welfare of others.
-LD033 Element lb: Students engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
-ED838 Element le: Students actively seek and demonstrate openness and responsiveness to feedback and supervision ED810 ED812 Element Id: Students respond professionally in increasingly complet( situations with a greater degree of independence as they progress across levelsoftraining.
-Element 4a: Students demonstrate current knowledge of diagnostic classification systems, functional and dysfunctional behaviors, including consideration of clientstrengths and psychopathology ED806 ED810 ED812 ED825 Element 4b: Studentsdemonstrateunderstandingofhuman behavior within its context (e.g., family, social, societal and cultural).
-ED806 ED810 ED812 ED825 Element 4c: Students demonstrate the ability to apply the knowledge of functional and dysfunctional behaviors including context to the assessment and/or diagnostic process.
-ED806 ED810 ED812 ED825 Element 4d: Students interpret assessment results, following current research and professional standardsand guidelines, to inform case conceptualization, classification, and recommendations, while guarding against decision makingbiases, distinguishingthe aspects of assessment thataresubjective/monthosed-thatareobjective.
-ED810 ED812 Element 4e: Students communicate orally and in written documents the findings and implications of the assessment in an accurate and effective mannersensitivetoarangeofaudiences.
-ED810 ED812
+Competency & Elements Courses Competency 1 - Discipline-Specific Knowledge Discipline-specific knowledge represents the requisite core knowledge of psychology an individual must have to attain the profession-wide.
+Element 1a: Students demonstrate an appropriate mastery of the discipline specific knowledge in health service psychology (e.g., developmental, biological, cognitive, affective, and social aspects of behavior, and the history of the discipline of psychology).
+ED801, ED802, ED803, ED804, ED820, ED825 Element 1b: Students demonstrate a substantial understanding of the integration of discipline specific knowledge of health service psychology.
+ED825 Element 1c: Students demonstrate knowledge and competence in research methods, quantitative analysis, and psychometrics.
+ED809, ED864, ED881 Competency 2: Communication and Interpersonal Skills Element 2a: Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.
+ED833 Element 2b: Produce and comprehend oral, nonverbal, and written communications that are informative and well integrated; demonstrate a thorough grasp of professional language and concepts.
+ED806, ED810, ED812, ED815, ED816, ED833 Element 2c: Demonstrate effective interpersonal skills and the ability to manage difficult communication well.
+ED833 Competency 3: Professional Values and Attitudes Element 3a: Students behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others.
+ED833 Element 3b: Students engage in self-reflection regarding one's personal and professional ED838 functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
+Element 3c: Students actively seek and demonstrate openness and responsiveness to ED810, ED812 feedback and supervision. , - Element 3d: Students respond professionally in increasingly complex situations with a greater degree of independence as they progress across levels of training.
+Competency 4: Assessment Students develop knowledge and skills in evidence-based theories and methods of assessment and diagnosis, including the selection, administration, and interpretation of assessments consistent with best scientific research evidence, the science of measurement, and psychometrics.
+Element 4a: Students demonstrate current knowledge of diagnostic classification systems, functional and dysfunctional behaviors, including consideration of client strengths and ED806, ED810, ED812, ED825 psychopathology 25000, 25010, 25012, 25025 Element 4b: Students demonstrate understanding of human behavior within its context (e.g., family, social, societal and cultural).
+ED806, ED810, ED812, ED825 Element 4c: Students demonstrate the ability to apply the knowledge of functional and ED806, ED810, ED812, ED825 dysfunctional behaviors including context to the assessment and/or diagnostic process.
+ED000, ED010, ED012, ED023 Element 4d: Students interpret assessment results, following current research and professional standards and guidelines, to inform case conceptualization, classification, and ED810, ED812 recommendations, while guarding against decision making biases, distinguishing the LD010, LD012 aspects of assessment that are subjective from those that are objective.
+Element 4e: Students communicate orally and in written documents the findings and implications of the assessment in an accurate and effective manner sensitive to a range of ED810, ED812 audiences.